How to deal with the Council Tax account when someone has passed away

 Do I have to pay Council Tax if the person who lived there has passed away and the house is empty?

-Council Tax Legislation states that a property left empty by a deceased person is exempt from Council Tax payment, as long as it remains unoccupied and until probate is granted.
+When a property is left empty by a deceased person it is exempt from Council Tax payment, as long as it remains unoccupied and until probate is granted.
 It is important that the executor(s) keeps the Council Tax office informed of:

 • The date probate is granted;